CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Method

 \section{Method}

-CardAIc-Agents consisted of two components: the CardiacExperts agent and the CardiacRAG agent.
-The former included a chief cardiologist as well as tool experts from different specialties, where the chief cardiologist served as the primary decision-maker, responsible for determination of case complexity, task assignment, plan execution, and autonomous invocation of tools.
-The CardiacRAG agent, based on a dedicated cardiac knowledge base, generated and updated plans as new evidence emerged.
-An overview of the CardAIc-Agents framework is shown in Figure~\ref{fig:workflow}.
+CardAIc-Agents consist of two components: the CardiacRAG and the Chief agent (Figure~\ref{fig:workflow}).
+The former, based on a dedicated cardiac knowledge base, generates and updates plans as new evidence emerges.
+The Chief agent serves as the primary decision-maker, responsible for complexity assessment, task assignment, plan execution, and tool invocation.

+As shown in Figure~\ref{fig:workflow}, upon receiving the query with associated multimodal data such as ECGs (a), the Chief agent performs a complexity assessment (b) and assigns the task to the CardiacRAG agent (c), which retrieves domain-specific evidence from a curated cardiac knowledge base and constructs a general plan for the case (d).
+For low-complexity cases, the Chief agent executes this plan by invoking the required analytical tools (e), integrates their results (f), and generates the final clinical response (j).
+For high-complexity cases, the plan is adaptively revised (g, h) as new evidence (i) is incorporated, enabling iterative refinement of subsequent reasoning and tool selection before the final decision is produced (j).
+For more challenging cases, the Chief agent may autonomously initiate a multidisciplinary discussion team (MDT) to provide enhanced interpretation.
+When clinicians raise concerns, visual review panels may be required as an available option for human validation.